Jimi Hendrix at 23 Brook Street

 For Hendrix, Brook Street was the doorstep to the London music scene of the late 60s.
 His flat was a short stroll from legendary venues like the Marquee, the Speakeasy and The Scotch of St James and he would spend many evenings wandering from club to club looking for a chance to play.

 On 14 September 1997, 23 Brook Street was chosen for an English Heritage Blue Plaque commemorating his life and work.
 It is the only officially recognised Hendrix residence in the world.

-Handel House opened in November 2001 and the Hendrix Flat opened permanently in February 2016.
+The Hendrix Flat opened permanently to the public in February 2016.

 You can learn more about Jimi Hendrix by reading our companion guide to the Hendrix Flat entitled Hendrix at Home: A Bluesman in Mayfair.
 By focusing on Hendrix’s time living in the flat at 23 Brook Street, and using extensive original research, Christian Lloyd’s book brings a fresh perspective on our understanding of Jimi Hendrix, both as a man and as a musician.